Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Data Driven Event-Triggered MTD

 \subsubsection{Convex Stage-Two Optimisation}

-As in Algorithm \ref{alg:mtd} lines 16-22, if the optimal solution $\omega^*$ of \eqref{eq:mtd_stage_one_lmi} is greater than $\lambda_c'$, the original bilevel problem \eqref{eq:mtd_bilevel} can be solved with the optimal point of \eqref{eq:mtd_stage_one_lmi} as a warm start.
-In contrast, the threshold in \eqref{eq:mtd_bilevel_nest} should be reduced to $\omega^\star$ to have feasible solution.
-In either situation, denoting the threshold of the stage-two problem as $\omega$, the following proposition gives a feasible and convex solution to \eqref{eq:mtd_bilevel}.
+The stage-one problem checks the feasibility of \eqref{eq:mtd_bilevel_nest}.
+In detail, if the optimal solution $\omega^*$ of \eqref{eq:mtd_stage_one_lmi} (or similarly the final iteration of \eqref{eq:mtd_stage_one_iteration}) is greater than $\lambda_c'$, the original bilevel problem \eqref{eq:mtd_bilevel} can be solved with the optimal point of \eqref{eq:mtd_stage_one_lmi} as a feasible warm start.
+Otherwise, the threshold in \eqref{eq:mtd_bilevel_nest} should be reduced to $\omega^\star$ to have a feasible solution.
+In either situation, denoting the threshold of constraint \eqref{eq:mtd_bilevel_nest} after stage one as $\omega$, the following proposition gives a feasible and convex reformulation to \eqref{eq:mtd_bilevel} in which the MTD effectiveness is guaranteed to the level determined by stage one while the hiddenness is improved.